Skip to main content

 Long before secession, southern politicians dreamed of a slave empire reaching deep into Latin America.
 Frazier's superbly written work examines how that dream played out in the cauldron of the Civil War.
 Here there were no great set-piece battles with huge foraging armies slaughtering each other, as in the East.
 Rather, relatively small numbers of men stalked each other over huge expanses of virtually uninhabited land, where marauding Apaches often posed as great a threat as the opposing army.
 Frazier has done an outstanding job of illuminating a relatively obscure aspect of the Civil War, and his work should appeal to both the history buff and those general readers who appreciate epic but futile adventures.

-The End of Slaveryin the United States
+The End of Slaveryin the United States by

 Call Number: j973.7 MCK